lnx1288/COA-all-in-one/README.md

     [COA exam topics](https://www.openstack.org/coa/requirements).

     Luckily, you can still use the embedded help on both the CLI and the GUI tools.
-I'd recommend to be quite familiar in the use of the CLI help (`--help` option for the `openstack` CLI) to avoid memorizing all the available options.
+I'd recommend to get familiar in the use of the CLI help (`--help` option for the `openstack` CLI) to avoid memorizing all the available options.
 Being proficient in using the CLI tool help will save you quite a lot of time.